Dysphagia is a medical term for difficulty swallowing. Dysphagia can be a painful condition. In some cases, swallowing is impossible.

-Occasional difficulty swallowing, which may occur when you eat too fast or don't chew your food well enough, usually isn't cause for concern.
-But persistent dysphagia may indicate a serious medical condition requiring treatment.
+Occasional difficulty swallowing, such as when you eat too fast or don't chew your food well enough, usually isn't cause for concern.
+But ongoing dysphagia can be a serious medical condition that needs treatment.

-Dysphagia can occur at any age, but it's more common in older adults.
+Dysphagia can happen at any age, but it's more common in older adults.
 The causes of swallowing problems vary, and treatment depends on the cause.

 When to see a doctor

-See your doctor if you regularly have difficulty swallowing or if weight loss, regurgitation or vomiting accompanies your dysphagia.
+See a healthcare professional if you regularly have difficulty swallowing or if weight loss, regurgitation or vomiting happens with your dysphagia.

-If an obstruction interferes with breathing, call for emergency help immediately.
-If you're unable to swallow because you feel that the food is stuck in your throat or chest, go to the nearest emergency department.
+If a blockage makes it hard to breathe, call for emergency help immediately.
+If you're unable to swallow because you feel that food is stuck in your throat or chest, go to the nearest emergency department.

-Esophageal dysphagia refers to the sensation of food sticking or getting hung up in the base of your throat or in your chest after you've started to swallow.
-Some of the causes of esophageal dysphagia include:
+Esophageal dysphagia refers to the sensation of food sticking or getting caught in the base of the throat or in the chest after swallowing begins.
+Some causes of esophageal dysphagia include:

 - Radiation therapy.
 This cancer treatment can lead to inflammation and scarring of the esophagus.

-Certain conditions can weaken your throat muscles, making it difficult to move food from your mouth into your throat and esophagus when you start to swallow.
-You may choke, gag or cough when you try to swallow or have the sensation of food or fluids going down your windpipe (trachea) or up your nose.
-This may lead to pneumonia.
+Certain conditions can weaken the throat muscles, making it difficult to move food from the mouth into the throat and esophagus during swallowing.
+A person might choke, gag or cough when trying to swallow, or have the sensation of food or fluids going down the windpipe, called the trachea, or up the nose.
+This can lead to pneumonia.